populationgenomics/rare-disease/reanalysis/README.md

 * Variants are Rare in Gnomad and Exac (default threshold is 1%)
 * Consequences rated as `LOW` in VEP
 * Clinvar Benign with at least one `star`
-* If the variant has a MANE transcript consequence, filter to only retain that csq

 Classification steps: